 |Employee receives||80% up to £2,500 p.m.||80% up to £2,500 p.m.||80% up to £2,500 p.m.||80% up to £2,500 p.m.|

-The grant covers whichever is the lowest of either 80% of an employee’s regular earnings or £2,500 per month, plus the associated employer NICs and minimum AE employer pension contributions on any subsidised earnings.
+The grant covered whichever was the lowest of either 80% of an employee’s regular earnings or £2,500 per month, plus the associated employer NICs and minimum automatic enrolment employer pension contributions on any subsidised earnings.

-Employers will need to calculate the 80% using the employee’s actual earnings before tax, as of their last pay period prior to 19 March 2020 and they can’t include any discretionary fees, commission or bonuses.
-Any regular payments the employer is obliged to pay including past overtime, fees and compulsory commission payments can be included.
+Employers had to calculate the 80% using the employee’s actual earnings before tax, as of their last pay period prior to 19 March 2020 and they couldn’t include any discretionary fees, commission or bonuses.
+Any regular payments the employer is obliged to pay including past overtime, fees and compulsory commission payments could be included.

-For the majority of employers with full-time or part-time employees on a set salary, employers will need to work out the following for the claim period:
+For the majority of employers with full-time or part-time employees on a set salary, employers have to work out the following for the claim period:

-The amount the employer can claim for starts to reduce.
-From August it is not possible to claim for employer NICs or employer pension contributions.
-In September and October the amount the employer can claim for earnings reduces to 70% in September and 60% in October.
+The amount the employer could claim for started to reduce.
+From August it was not possible to claim for employer NICs or employer pension contributions.
+In September and October the amount the employer could claim for earnings reduced to 70% in September and 60% in October.